BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 {% include tip/open.html color="blue" icon="info" label="Privacy Considerations During Verification" %}

 Verifying tokens after restoration might temporarily compromise their privacy.
-The mint needs to revalidate the tokens, which can potentially expose the transaction history associated with those tokens.
+The mint needs to revalidate the tokens, which can potentially expose the payment history associated with those tokens.
 Be mindful of this aspect if privacy is a significant concern for your use case.

 {% include tip/close.html %}

-### Metadata and Information Management
+### Metadata and information management

-#### Cashu Metadata Fields: Explanation and Usage
+#### Cashu metadata fields: Explanation and Usage

 [NUT06](https://github.com/cashubtc/nuts/blob/main/06.md) provides a standardized way to display metadata for Cashu mints.
 Incorporating these metadata fields makes your application more transparent and informative.
 Here's a breakdown of each field and how it can be used in wallet design:

-#### Mint Identity and Version
+#### Mint identity and version

 <div class="center" markdown="1">